Transport from Lisbon Airport: My Tips

-Metro to the city centre
+Metro to the centre

 The Red Line metro is the fastest transport to the city centre.
 For example, the Red Line goes to the main train and bus station, Oriente.